ysh16/newsboat-extensions/README.md

 newsboat-extensions
 -------------------

-Collection of Snownews extensions meant for use with newsboat.
+Collection of RSS generator scripts originally meant for use with newsboat.
+Tested under several aggregators.

 So-called "execurl" scripts in this repository have `2rss` in their name, while the names of "filter" scripts contain `-filter`.
 For